 If prefer a slower start to your tour, Courmayeur is also great for people-watching and relaxing, perhaps even taking a short trip on your own down to the Pre St. Didier Spa or the Monte Bianco cable car.
 You’ll again have dinner with your guide in Courmayeur tonight and discuss the following day’s hike into Switzerland.

 La Fouly – Hiking to the back of the Italian Val Ferret, you’ll enjoy more great views while crossing the Grand Col Ferret and into Switzerland.
 The Grand Col Ferret is a modest pass, with grassy meadows great for savoring views back toward Mont Blanc.

-When you’re ready to leave, you’ll descend through tidy green fields with high cliffs and glaciers reaching down from the heights, to the tiny village of la Fouly, a quiet stop along the Tour du Mont Blanc.
-For those who need to shorten their trip, we often recommend skipping this night and taking a bus to Champex instead.
+When you’re ready to leave the pass, you’ll descend through tidy green fields with high cliffs and glaciers reaching down from the heights, to the tiny village of la Fouly, a quiet stop along the Tour du Mont Blanc.
 Stay in a comfortable 3-star hotel.

 Champex – One of the easier hikes on your Mont Blanc tour takes you on a valley walk through woods and up to the pretty, lakeside village of Champex.